South Island Itinerary 10 days

 • Booked on Viator.

-The Ziplining tour does not include the Gandola ride, which you need to get up to the mountain.
-The check in point for the Zipline is on the mountain near the Skyline.
-For Gandola ride booking:
+The Ziplining tour does not include the Gondola ride, which is necessary to ascend the mountain.
+The check-in point for the Zipline is located on the mountain near the Skyline.
+For Gondola ride bookings:

 • Queenstown Gandola: